c6ws/tpt2/powerstonesnake/README.md

 # Snake on Powerstones
-This is a set of scripts that allow you to play snake on powerstones
+This is a set of scripts that allows you to play snake on powerstones

 The scripts were made in the in-game editor, so there are no `.tpt2` files